 Suzanne is a versatile performer whose repertoire and interests range from early music to new music.
-She was most recently heard as La Fée in Massenet's Cendrillon at the Trentino Music Festival in northern Italy.
+She was most recently heard as La Fée in Massenet's Cendrillon at the Trentino Music Festival.
 The summer of 2017 also saw her in an acclaimed performance as Mabel in Gilbert & Sullivan Austin's Pirates of Penzance and performing David Del Tredici's challenging Vintage Alice on the Density512 concert series.

 Suzanne participated in the Madison Early Music Festival in the summer of 2015, where she participated in the Baroque Opera Workshop and sang as a soloist with the All-Festival Choir.

 In 2014, Suzanne made her Hartford Symphony Orchestra debut on a Mozart-themed program at the Talcott Summer Music Festival singing "Ah vous dirai-je Maman" (Adam).

 Suzanne is an advocate for new music.
 In 2014, she participated in the Summer Institute for Contemporary Performance Practice (SICPP) at New England Conservatory, where she performed works by John Cage and Earl Kim.
 She is a member of TRIAD, a choral collective that performs music written by living composers in the past 25 years.
 She has performed works and world premieres by Andrea Clearfield (at the Hartford Women Composer's Festival), John McDonald, William Kenlon, Thomas Stumpf, and Matt Samolis.